VirendraArekar/Tailwindcss-React-Template/README.md

 ### `important point`

-For testing each component you have to changes component ame in app and also import that component and hit or refresh http://localhost:3000
+For testing each component you have to changes component name in app and also import that component and hit or refresh http://localhost:3000